lucierowland/lucierowland.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    MUSE is an Integral Field Unit spectrograph, meaning we can take aboth images and spectra of our targets.
+    MUSE is an Integral Field Unit spectrograph, meaning we can take both images and spectra of our targets.
 Here is a spectrum of one of the HII regions analysed in this work.
 </div>